June 12: MiLB Success

 Despite his offensive woes, Olt has still been called on by manager Ron Washington for starts against left-handed pitching as he platoons with veteran first baseman Mitch Moreland.
-A third baseman throughout his college and minor league careers, Olt has played there just three times for Texas, but has earned six starts at first.
+A third baseman throughout his college and minor league careers, Olt has played there just three times for

 The Texas Rangers have made the playoffs in each of the last two seasons and played in the fall classic in both.
 After claiming the American League Championship in 2010 and 2011, the Rangers fell to the San Francisco Giants (4-1) and St. Louis Cardinals (4-3) in back-to-back World Series.

 In mid-August, George Springer received a promotion to Double-A Corpus Christi in the Houston Astros system after putting up big number at Single-A Lancaster.
 The Corpus Christi Hooks are 78-56 overall and lead the second half of the season in the Texas League Southern Division with a 41-23 record.
 Since being called up, Springer has batted just .176 with three runs and three doubles in 16 games for the Hooks.